 This is the axial movement of the shaft at the thrust bearing, relative to the thrust bearing housing.
 It may be made at the end of the shaft or at the thrust collar.
 A similar measurement is called rotor position and is when the axial position is made relative to the machine casing rather than the thrust bearing.

 Like shaft-relative vibration measurements, shaft axial position is made via a proximity probe.
 Unlike shaft-relative vibration, it is generally the DC component of the signal (position) that is of interest rather than axial vibration (AC component of signal).
 Axial thrust movement in excess 2mm (80 mils) is rare.
 In such cases, larger diameter probes are available with longer measurement ranges.
-However, must thrust bearings are designed to have a total range of 1 – 0 – 1 mm where the thrust collar can move in the normal or counter direction against the normally active or inactive thrust bearing pads.

 To ensure radial and axial (thrust) bearings are not too heavily loaded, or starved of necessary lubrication, it is customary to embed an RTD or thermocouple into the bearing pad(s) carrying the shaft load.
 When excessive temperatures are observed, the machine must be shut down because the bearing babbitt material can melt, resulting in damage far beyond a replaceable bearing pad – such as a scored shaft or an axial rub.